The Schmucks at the Office

 Bourree Lam: How did analyzing personalities and interactions at the workplace start for you?

-Jody Foster: When I was a business student, I learned that people who aren't in my field tend to be absolutely fascinated by the people around them and really want to understand why they're acting certain ways, how to interact with them better, and how to get a better handle of what's going on.
-I realized there was a niche for providing psychiatry to non-psychiatrists in the business world, so we developed a package to evaluate management teams for venture capital teams before they invested, because the venture-capital world has a very rigorous due-diligence process, but it doesn't really include much at all in terms of due-diligence around the people who they're investing in.
+Jody Foster: When I was a business student, I learned that people who aren’t in my field tend to be absolutely fascinated by the people around them and really want to understand why they’re acting certain ways, how to interact with them better, and how to get a better handle of what’s going on.
+I realized there was a niche for providing psychiatry to non-psychiatrists in the business world, so we developed a package to evaluate management teams for venture-capital teams before they invested, because the venture-capital world has a very rigorous due-diligence process, but it doesn’t really include much at all in terms of due-diligence around the people who they’re investing in.

 Lam: So the companies wanted to do due diligence on the people they might be investing in, just to make sure they weren't crazy?